NaqviZain/NaqviZain/README.md

 # Hi 👋, I'm Zain

 ### About Me
-I'm currently pursuing a **BSc in Computer Science** at Ontario Tech University with a focus on **Software Engineering, Robotics Programming, and Artificial Intelligence**.
+I'm currently pursuing a BSc in Computer Science at Ontario Tech University with a focus on Software Engineering, Robotics Programming, and Artificial Intelligence.
 I’m passionate about building innovative solutions, mentoring others in robotics, and collaborating on projects that challenge me to grow as both a developer and a leader.

 ---